 If your gelding suddenly appears pregnant (although not physically possible), he may be suffering from hay belly.
 Don’t be embarrassed—your horse hasn't gained the "Freshman 15."
-But he could have a nutritional imbalance from grazing on too many grasses.
-And while a severely distended abdomen looks alarming on a horse, balancing out his diet will get him back on track.
-Over time, the hay belly will deflate and your horse will, again, be growing at his normal clip.
+But it could have a nutritional imbalance from grazing on too many grasses.
+And while a severely distended abdomen looks alarming on a horse, balancing out its diet will get it back on track.
+Over time, the hay belly will deflate and your horse will, again, be growing at its normal clip.
 But if left untreated, hay belly could cause loss of muscle mass and leave your horse lame.

 Symptoms of Hay Belly in Horses

-The term "hay belly" refers to a distended abdomen on a horse.
-The belly area appears pendulous, sticking out on the sides and hanging down low.
-Hay belly often makes a horse look underweight, with protruding ribs and a lack of padding and muscles on the neck, shoulders, and haunches.
-Colic symptoms like restlessness, sweating, or excessive stretching may be present.
-A horse with hay belly may develop a lackluster coat and may appear to be in poor condition.
+Colic symptoms like restlessness, sweating, or excessive stretching may be present in a horst with hay belly.
+A horse may also develop a lackluster coat and may appear to be in poor condition.
 However, this isn’t always the case.
 Hay belly can occur in horses of any age, so if you notice a degraded appearance of your once-vibrant horse, contact your veterinarian for a correct diagnosis.
 A distended abdomen can also be a product of parasitic infection.